anamerasul/gymer-alex-v1/README.md

 - About cointains Read Story and Years of Coaching Experience section

--login and Sign up on this website using email and password and also google , Facebook , github signIn method  use
+- login and Sign up on this website using email and password and also google , Facebook , github signIn method  use

--serach on Anonymous route visitor goes on not found page
+- serach on Anonymous route visitor goes on not found page

 - a varification email send to your desire email when you sign up
 - visitor can update their them and they can reset the password